kulagins/disk-dynamic-scheduler/extlibs/googletest/docs/reference/testing.md

 `TestEventListeners& UnitTest::listeners()`

-Returns the list of event listeners that can be used to track events inside GoogleTest.
+Returns the list of event listeners that can be used to track eventsOnProc inside GoogleTest.
 See [`TestEventListeners`](#TestEventListeners).

 ### TestEventListener {#TestEventListener}